Ezz-di/tewjihScrapper/Readme.md

 > . /path/to/new/virtual/environment/bin/activate

-Once a virtual environement has been activated, install all the libraries in the requirements.txt using pip.
+Once the virtual environement has been activated, install all the libraries in the requirements.txt using pip.

 > pip install -r requirements.txt